simon-ritchie/apysc/docs_src/source/graphics_base_rotate_around_center.md

 ## Notes

 This interface will support only the graphics instances.
-The container instances, such as the `Sprite` instance, are not supported (due toe the HTML (SVG) specification).
+The container instances, such as the `Sprite` instance, are not supported (due to the HTML (SVG) specification).